hdShang/arxiv-daily/docs/cs-CV/2025-06-27/papers/250622591v1-brainmt-a-hybrid-mamba-transformer-architecture-for-modeling-long-ra.md

 ---
 layout: default
-title: BrainMT: A Hybrid Mamba-Transformer Architecture for Modeling Long-Range Dependencies in Functional MRI Data
+title: "BrainMT: A Hybrid Mamba-Transformer Architecture for Modeling Long-Range Dependencies in Functional MRI Data"
 ---

 # BrainMT: A Hybrid Mamba-Transformer Architecture for Modeling Long-Range Dependencies in Functional MRI Data